phpearth/docs/faq/databases/02-mysql-functions.md

 ---
-title: "mysql_* functions are giving me warnings.
-Why is MySQL extension of PHP deprecated and what to do?"
+title: "Why are mysql_* functions deprecated and what to do?"
 read_time: "5 min"
-updated: "september 17, 2014"
+updated: "august 29, 2015"
 group: "databases"
 permalink: "/faq/databases/mysql-functions/"
 ---

-If your code uses mysql\_connect, mysql\_query and other mysql_* functions it will not work at all in the future versions of PHP.
+If you use `mysql_connect()`, `mysql_query` and other `mysql_*` functions in your code it will not work anymore in PHP 7.

 MySQL extension of PHP has been in PHP core from very early 2.0 version - it is over **15 years old**.
 One of the main issues around
 MySQL extension and mysql_* functions usage is the security concern about SQL injection attacks if it is not used properly.
-The other main reason for deprecation and **removal** of it in the future of PHP is that it is so old that maintenance of it in the core PHP is too complicated and hard and you will not have access to all of the features and benefits of your MySQL database.
+The other main reason for deprecation and **removal** of it PHP 7 is that maintenance of it in the core PHP is too complicated and hard.
+Also you will not have access to all of the latest features and benefits of your MySQL database.

-That is why MySQL extension with all mysql_* functions is deprecated as of PHP 5.5.
+That is why MySQL extension with all mysql_* functions is deprecated as of PHP 5.5 and removed in PHP 7 version.

-What to do instead?
+## What to do instead?

 In most cases solution should be very simple.
 Refactor your code to use [mysqli][mysqli] or [PDO_MySQL extension][pdo-mysql].

-**Example**
+## MySQL extension example

 Old code using mysql_* functions: